mjohnson324/Code-Notes/Computer_Science/Data Structures and Algorithms.md

 Amortization- A technique to optimize average-case insertions into a data structure.
 Increasing a contiguous structure proportionaly amount creates occasional slowdowns but most insertions will be constant-time.

+Base Case: function is done; no recursive calls Recursive Case: function calls itself
+Call Stack: memory stack used by computers to store variable data in different functions Comes into play whenever function called in another function Variables in each function call are inaccessible to other functions in stack

 Graphs: Nodes connecting to whatever
 Not always a starting point!
 Nonlinear, not always directional Directed Graph: edges with direction